Matoking/protontricks/README.md

 [Wanna see Protontricks in action?](https://asciinema.org/a/229323)

+## Desktop

+Protontricks comes with desktop integration, adding the Protontricks app shortcut and the ability to launch external Windows executables for Proton apps.
+To run an executable for a Proton app, select **Protontricks Launcher** when opening a Windows executable (eg. **EXE**) in a file manager.

+The **Protontricks** app shortcut should be available automatically after installation.
+If not, you may need to run `protontricks-desktop-install` in a terminal to enable this functionality.

 # Troubleshooting

 For common issues and solutions, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

 # Installation

-You can install Protontricks using an unofficial package or **pipx**. **pip** can also be used, but it is not recommended due to possible problems.
+You can install Protontricks using a community package or **pipx**. **pip** can also be used, but it is not recommended due to possible problems.

 **If you're using the Flatpak version of Steam**, follow the [Flatpak-specific installation instructions](https://github.com/flathub/com.valvesoftware.Steam.Utility.protontricks) instead.

-Unless you're using unofficial packages, **you may need to install Winetricks separately**.
+Unless you're using community packages, **you may need to install Winetricks separately**.
 See the [installation instructions](https://github.com/Winetricks/winetricks#installing) for further details.

-## Unofficial packages (recommended)
+## Community packages (recommended)

+Community packages allow easier installation and updates using distro-specific package managers.
+They also take care of installing dependencies and desktop features out of the box, making them **the recommended option if available for your distribution**.

-Unofficial packages allow easier installation and updates using distro-specific package managers.
-Unofficial packages are maintained by community members and might be out-of-date compared to releases on PyPI.
+Community packages are maintained by community members and might be out-of-date compared to releases on PyPI.

 * Arch Linux ([release](https://aur.archlinux.org/packages/protontricks/), [git](https://aur.archlinux.org/packages/protontricks-git/))
 * Fedora ([release](https://src.fedoraproject.org/rpms/protontricks))